 Improving performance: Many owners of competitive or high-performance canines will give their dogs glucosamine, even without the presence of a pre-existing condition.
 If your dog is competing for speed or responsible for saving lives (such as a service or military dog), you might consider including glucosamine into their daily meals.

 Speeding up recovery after joint surgery: It’s possible your dog’s joints were beyond home treatment and needed surgery.
 If that’s the case, they’ll need all the help they can get to recover quickly.
-While your vet may prescribe medication for your dog’s acute pain, ask if they recommend supplementing with glucosamine to aid in the recovery process and speed up the rebuilding of connective tissue.
+While your vet may prescribe medication for your dog’s acute discomfort, ask if they recommend supplementing with glucosamine to aid in the recovery process and speed up the rebuilding of connective tissue.

 Possible alternative to NSAIDs: If your vet prescribes an NSAID (also known as a nonsteroidal anti-inflammatory drug), it’s usually best to follow that advice.
 But these medications often come with a handful of side effects.
-They also only mask the pain without repairing cartilage.
+They also only mask the discomfort without repairing cartilage.
 So it’s wise to ask your vet if glucosamine can be used instead of or in addition to these drugs.

 Should You Give Your Dog Glucosamine?